CVE-2026-31069

 Remediation

-Proactive Monitoring: Enable and review database query logs for anomalous or unauthorized SQL syntax patterns indicative of injection attempts.
+Proactive Monitoring: Implement database query logging and monitor for anomalous patterns or unexpected syntax characteristic of SQL injection attempts.

-Compensating Controls: Deploy a Web Application Firewall (WAF) configured with SQL injection protection rules to filter malicious input requests.
+Compensating Controls: Utilize a Web Application Firewall (WAF) with updated rulesets designed to detect and block common SQL injection payloads targeting input parameters.

 Exploitation status